sunjh22/CNVPipe/README.md

 `evalPerform.py` script works appropriately.

     python ~/data/project/CNVPipe/scripts/evalPerform.py test/callSet.bed test/truthSet.bed single

+For simulation data, sample13-18 corresponds to truth7-12, which is hard for parallel computing, so we copy truth7-12 to truth13-18 in `~/data3/project/CNVPipe/simulation/simuGenome/`.

     python ~/data/project/CNVPipe/scripts/evalPerform.py sample13.duphold.score.bed ~/data3/project/CNVPipe/simulation/simuGenome/tumor7.truth.bed merge
     python ~/data/project/CNVPipe/scripts/evalPerform.py ../cnvkit/sample13.bed ~/data3/project/CNVPipe/simulation/simuGenome/tumor7.truth.bed single

-    for x in cnvkit smoove delly mops cnvpytor; do python ~/data/project/CNVPipe/scripts/evalPerform.py ../${x}/sample13.bed ~/data3/project/CNVPipe/simulation/simuGenome/tumor7.truth.bed single; done

-    for y in {1..6}; do echo -e 'sample' ${y}'\n'; for x in cnvkit smoove delly mops cnvpytor freec; do python ~/data/project/CNVPipe/scripts/evalPerform.py ../${x}/sample${y}.bed ~/data3/project/CNVPipe/simulation/simuGenome/tumor${y}.truth.bed single; done; done for x in {1..6}; do python ~/data/project/CNVPipe/scripts/evalPerform.py sample${x}.duphold.score.bed ~/data3/project/CNVPipe/simulation/simuGenome/tumor${x}.truth.bed merge; done
+    for y in {1..18}; do echo -e 'sample' ${y}; for x in cnvkit smoove delly mops cnvpytor; do echo -e 'tool' ${x}; python ~/data/project/CNVPipe/scripts/evalPerform.py ../${x}/sample${y}.bed ~/data3/project/CNVPipe/simulation/simuGenome/tumor${y}.truth.bed single; echo -e '\n'; done; echo -e '\n'; done for x in {1..18}; do echo -e 'sample' ${x}; python ~/data/project/CNVPipe/scripts/evalPerform.py sample${x}.duphold.score.bed ~/data3/project/CNVPipe/simulation/simuGenome/tumor${x}.truth.bed merge; echo -e '\n'; done

+To quickly evaluate performance under different parameters, I re-format `evalPerform.py`, only output file need to be assigned now.

+    python ~/data/project/CNVPipe/scripts/evalPerform.py ~/data3/project/CNVPipe/analysis/evaluation/sensitivity-FDR.v2.txt

+Different merging strategies have corresponding evaluation scripts for them.

+Note:
-For 30X-depth data, cnvkit and delly performs really good, with over 0.8 sensitivity and less than 0.05 FDR, mops and cnvpytor have moderate sensitivity, smoove follows, and freec perform the worse, in every sample, it has 0 sensitivity and 1 FDR, which means it did not identify any true CNV, this is abnormal, I need to check this.
+1. For 30X-depth data, cnvkit and delly performs really good, with over 0.8 sensitivity and less than 0.05 FDR, mops and cnvpytor have moderate sensitivity, smoove follows, and freec perform the worse, in every sample, it has 0 sensitivity and 1 FDR, which means it did not identify any true CNV, this is abnormal, I need to check this.
-If freec really perfomrs so bad, then our merged result should be conteminated by it, resulting in low sensitivity and high FDR.
-In that case, we need to remove freec for merging.
-I have checked freec snakemake rule, no problem, so we might need to remove freec in our workflow.
+2. We decided to remove freec in our workflow, not merging or evaluating it in this part, this improved the sensitivity of CNVPipe but its FDR is still higher than other tools.
+3. For CNVPipe, we have some threshold to filter CNV regions, however, loose the cutoff will increase sensitivity and FDR at the same time.
+4. smoove shows high FDR

+5. goodScore is useless in simulation study, should be set to negative infinity
+v1: cnvProp1 > 0.3 or cnvProp2 > 0.3; accumScoreThe = 0; goodScoreThe = 0; dupholdScoreThe = 30
+v2: cnvProp1 > 0.3 or cnvProp2 > 0.3; accumScoreThe = 0; goodScoreThe = -20; dupholdScoreThe = 0

+6. increase accumScoreThe by 1 (0->1) could greatly reduce FDR
+v3: cnvProp1 > 0.3 or cnvProp2 > 0.3; accumScoreThe = 1; goodScoreThe = -20; dupholdScoreThe = 30

+7. it looks like filtering based on dupholdScore (>=90) could not improve performance
+v4: cnvProp1 > 0.3 or cnvProp2 > 0.3; accumScoreThe = 1; goodScoreThe = -1000; dupholdScoreThe = 90
+v5: cnvProp1 > 0.3 or cnvProp2 > 0.3; accumScoreThe = 1; goodScoreThe = -1000; dupholdScoreThe = 0

+8. Simply increase overlap proportion threshold will not improve performance
+v6: cnvProp1 > 0.45 or cnvProp2 > 0.45; accumScoreThe = 1; goodScoreThe = -1000; dupholdScoreThe = 0
+v7: cnvProp1 > 0.6 or cnvProp2 > 0.6; accumScoreThe = 1; goodScoreThe = -1000; dupholdScoreThe = 0

+9. When set toolNum=2, both sensitivity and FDR of CNVPipe become comparable with cnvkit and delly.
+v8: cnvProp1 > 0.3 or cnvProp2 > 0.3; accumScoreThe = 0; goodScoreThe = -1000; dupholdScoreThe = 0, toolNum = 2

+v9: cnvProp1 > 0.3 or cnvProp2 > 0.3; accumScoreThe + goodScoreThe + dupholdScoreThe > 130

+10. Even we take all CNVs from merged results, its sensitivity is not significantly better, which should not be the case
+v10: cnvProp1 > 0.3 or cnvProp2 > 0.3; accumScoreThe = 0; goodScoreThe = -1000; dupholdScoreThe = 0

+As beforehand results are not good enought, We next try to merge only cnvkit, delly, mops and cnvpytor.
+v11: four tools, cnvProp1 > 0.3 or cnvProp2 > 0.3; accumScoreThe = 0; goodScoreThe = -1000; dupholdScoreThe = 0

+    python ~/data/project/CNVPipe/scripts/evalPerform2.py ~/data3/project/CNVPipe/analysis/evaluation/sensitivity-FDR.v11.txt

+v12: four tools, cnvProp1 > 0.3 or cnvProp2 > 0.3; accumScoreThe = 0; goodScoreThe = -1000; dupholdScoreThe = 0, toolNum>=2

+We next try to merge cnvkit, delly, mops and cnvpytor by a new strategy: merge two CNVs if they overlap rather than take the former one.
+And we require the called CNV at least cover 30% of truth CNV.

+v13: four tools, cnvProp1 > 0.3; accumScoreThe = 0; goodScoreThe = -1000; dupholdScoreThe = 0, toolNum>=2

+    python ~/data/project/CNVPipe/scripts/evalPerform3.py ~/data3/project/CNVPipe/analysis/evaluation/sensitivity-FDR.v13.txt

+v14: four tools, cnvProp1 > 0.45; accumScoreThe = 0; goodScoreThe = -1000; dupholdScoreThe = 0, toolNum>=2

+v15: four tools, cnvProp1 > 0.6; accumScoreThe = 0; goodScoreThe = -1000; dupholdScoreThe = 0, toolNum>=2

+In v16, we got plausible result: higher sensitivity and much lower FDR for CNVPipe.
+We might keep exploring better merging and filter strategy.

+v16: four tools, cnvProp1 > 0.8; accumScoreThe = 0; goodScoreThe = -1000; dupholdScoreThe = 0, toolNum>=2

-## 13. CNV pathogenicity prediction
+## 13. Predict CNV pathogenicity

 ### 13.1 ClassifyCNV